MHassan05/Pokec-Social-Network-Analysis/README.md

    ```
 3. Follow the on-screen menu to explore different analyses.

-### Dependencies
-- Just dowload the data from provided Link.
-**Tips:**
+### Tips for Handling Large Data
+- Since the dataset is large, it's not efficient to load the entire dataset at once.
-- As Data is too large to handle you can read the data for specified user.
+- Focus on extracting the data for the specified user to make the process manageable.
-- Also Download the readme file from provided link to know more about dataset.

 ### Contributors
 For any questions or suggestions, feel free to contact us: